Roxana1981/allvintage/README.md

 # AllVintage Blog

-Blog for all vintage stuff enthusiasts.
+Home of all vintage stuff.

 ## Project status update